anton7r/a7JS/README.md

 a7JS focuses on the stuff that would be really hard to make from scratch.

+If there is something that you feel like we could add make an feature request.
+We aprove those which would benefit us all!

 And it has 0 dependencies on the code that runs at the front end and also it is fully es5.

 The dependencies that it has are for the cli and other useful tools.

 # Code examples and Documentation

+Outdated....

 For documentation and code examples please visit our [Wiki](https://github.com/anton7r/a7JS/wiki)